rdiazconcha/aks-masterclass/Challenge-04/readme.md

 1. What are the names of the Pods?
 Why?
 2. What happens if you delete a Pod?
 3. Is there any other way to create a ReplicaSet?
+4. What would happen if you deploy a Pod with the same label?